Withdrawal and Cancellation Policy

-- No rider may carry more than 1 transponder at any time, and no rider may pass his/her transponder on to anyone else at any time throughout the event.
+- No rider may carry more than one transponder at any time, and no rider may pass his/her transponder on to anyone else at any time throughout the event.

 - A rider’s race time commences when they cross the start line timing point.

-- Any rider who does not make the start time must report to the Race Director within 5 minutes of the start time to seek approval for a late start.
+- Any rider who does not make the start time must report to the Race Director within five minutes of the start time to seek approval for a late start.